Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: Diffeomorphisms groups of specific Cantor sets

-\begin{lemma} We assume that $\Phi$ verifies the genericity condition (C) from Definition \ref{genericity}.
-Then any $\varphi\in \diff^{1,+}(C_{\Phi})$ corresponds to a pair of coverings of $C$ by standard intervals $(I_1,I_2,\ldots,I_k)$ and $(J_1,J_2,\ldots,J_k)$ so that $\varphi$ sends affinely $I_j$ into $J_j$, for all $j$. \end{lemma} \begin{proof} Every clopen interval is the disjoint union of finitely many standard intervals.
-We can therefore suppose that $I_j$ are standard intervals.

-We claim that the image $J$ of a standard interval $I$ by an affine map $\varphi$ preserving $C$ must be a standard interval.

-We will need in the sequel more terminology.
-Standard intervals are associated to vertices of the $(n+2)$-valent tree, and one says that they belong to the $k$-th {\em generation of standard intervals} if the associated vertex is at distance $k$ from the root.
+Particular examples of clopen intervals are the images of $[0,1]$ by the semigroup generated by $\Phi$, which will be called {\em standard (clopen)} intervals.
+Each standard clopen interval corresponds to a finite geodesic path descending from the root in the (regular rooted) tree of valence $n+2$ associated to $\Phi$.
+Thus standard intervals are associated to vertices of the $(n+2)$-valent tree, and one says that they belong to the $k$-th {\em generation of standard intervals} if the associated vertex is at distance $k$ from the root.
 The complementary intervals to the union of all $k$-th generation of standard intervals will be the $k$-th {\em generation of gaps}.
-Moreover, given a standard interval $I$ of the $k$-th generation, the gaps of the $k+1$-th generation lying in $I$ will also be called the first generation of gaps in $I$.
+Moreover, given a standard interval $I$ of the $k$-th generation, the gaps of the $(k+1)$-th generation lying in $I$ will also be called the first generation of gaps in $I$.
+Notice that, conversely, every gap is a first generation gap for some uniquely determined standard interval, to be called its {\em antecedent} standard interval.

+Note that the intervals obtained in the previous lemma were not necessarily standard intervals.
+It then remains to prove the following enhancement of Lemma \ref{finitenessgen}:

+\begin{lemma} We assume that $C=C_{\Phi}$, where $\Phi$ verifies the genericity condition (C) from Definition \ref{genericity}.
+Then any $\varphi\in \diff^{1,+}(C)$ corresponds to a pair of coverings of $C$ by standard intervals $(I_1,I_2,\ldots,I_k)$ and $(J_1,J_2,\ldots,J_k)$ so that $\varphi$ sends affinely $I_j$ into $J_j$, for all $j$. \end{lemma} \begin{proof} Every clopen interval is the disjoint union of finitely many standard intervals and open gaps.
+We can therefore suppose that all $I_j$ are standard intervals.